crooy/About/missie.md

 whom I provide for and protect.

-I surround myself with people who are inspiring, dedicated, fun, and most of all smart.
+I surround myself with people who are progressive, transparant, and most of all smart.
 They challenge my opinions, teach me, and learn from me.